-We found out about this hidden gem only through attending Gumnut Toddle in May, a free activity for preschoolers organised by City of Parramatta Council.
+We found out about this hidden gem only by attending Gumnut Toddle, a free activity for preschoolers organised by City of Parramatta Council.
 While the playground is only small, the combination of interesting play equipment, bushwalk nearby and open space set back from the road makes it a fun place to visit with young kids.

 To reach Hazel Ryan Oval, you need to drive down the end of Whitbread Place.
 And it feels like a private drive way until you get to the car park and see the oval.